-When it comes to off-grid living, it is the thought of going without electricity which gets to most people.
+When it comes to off-grid living, it is the thought of going without electricity that gets to most people.
 This is what makes people scramble to buy pricey solar panel systems and keep them attached to the grid “just in case.”

 Let’s think about this rationally.
 How much do you really need electricity?